 This is one of our favorite morning reminders.
-Our challenge to you is to spend 60 seconds every morning this Summer reciting it to yourself as soon as you wake up, before you begin your day.
+Our challenge to you is to spend 60 seconds every morning reciting it to yourself as soon as you wake up, before you begin your day.
 See how doing so affects your mood and disposition throughout the day…

 And be thankful right now.